 Adapt or Perish

-As brands maneuver to become obsessed with delighting consumers, and industrial companies seek new ways to increase productivity, digital ecosystems will become even more essential to organizations’ growth in revenue and profit.
+As brands become obsessed with making their customers happy digital ecosystems will become even more crucial to an organization’s growth in terms of sales and profit.

 Research reveals that consumers say they value customer experiences more than cost savings.